seveibar/boxarmy/README.md

 The `server` project runs the `/api` endpoints and in development serves the `client` directory and simulates a `redis` server.
 This directory was created using a modified [node-flowtype-boilerplate](https://github.com/jsynowiec/node-flowtype-boilerplate)

+## Contributing

+Feel free to tackle any of the posted [issues](https://github.com/seveibar/boxarmy/issues).
+If you'd like to add a feature or found a bug feel free to open an issue for discussion.

+Generally speaking, if you're introducing a feature or mode you should throw in a couple tests, if you need any help with a feature just open a PR/issue and I can provide assistance.

 ## Testing

-Each sub-project can be tested independently, just run `yarn test`.
+Each sub-project can be tested independently, just run `yarn test` in the appropriate directory.
+Tests are usually defined in `__tests__` but [jest](https://facebook.github.io/jest/) will look for any files that match `*.test.js`, so if appropriate they can reside in the same directory as the source files.

 ## Special Thanks